DaryaShyroka/Sudoku290/Structure.md

 - `updateBoard(int[x,y] position, int value, boolean isNewGame)`: Changes the current value of the cell at position {x,y} to `value`.
 If `isNewGame` is true, the button is set so the value of the cell cannot be changed.
 This prevents players from changing cells with preset numbers.
 - `isUnique(int[1..9] ilist)`: Returns true if `ilist` contains all integers 1 to 9 without duplicates.
 - `isSolved()`: Returns true if the current board is in a winning state.
-- `clear()`: Resets the board to the beggining state of the game; keeping the values of starting cells the same and wiping user-inputted values.
+- `clear()`: Resets the board to the beggining state of the game.
+This keeps the values of starting cells the same and wiping user-inputted values.

 ### SudokuBoard